 Update the Jackrabbit web site to point to the new release.

-The release is built using the Maven release plugin.
-See the Releasing a Maven project guide for more details.
+The release is built using the Maven release plugin (if your platform is Windows with Cygwin, see Appendix C).
+See the Performing a Maven Project Release guide for more details.
 Make sure you have added the pgp key information in you maven settings file, especially if you have more than one key installed locally.
 See Appendix B for the details.

 In case you don’t feel comfortable to keep the passwords in the file ~/.m2/settings.xml forever, you need to set it now temporarily.